Hand and Wrist Conditions We Treat

 - Brachial plexus injury (BPI): BPI is an injury of the nerves that control muscles and provide feeling in the shoulder, arms and hands.

 - Carpal tunnel syndrome: This occurs when the median nerve, which controls movement and feeling in your thumb and first three fingers, is pinched or pressed inside the carpal tunnel.
 Symptoms include clumsiness handling objects, numbness or tingling in the hand and fingers, or pain that goes up your arm to your shoulder.
+Learn more about identifying carpal tunnel vs. tendonitis.

 - Cubital tunnel syndrome: This syndrome is caused when the ulnar nerve, which runs down the arm, is pinched at the elbow.
 You may experience numbness in the ring and little fingers.